 There are a number of tools linked to our website that monitor web traffic.
 This data only serves to understand how long visitors stay on our site, what their interests are.

 In organising our digital activities online, VCK uses external online tools.
-We trust the privacy statements of these third party tools to secure the data of our members and other participants.
-Please be aware that you name and first name might be visible when using these digital tools.
+We trust the privacy statements of these third-party tools to secure the data of our members and other participants.
+Please be aware that your name and first name might be visible when using these digital tools.

 When we send mailings and newsletters, we can see which article interested you.
 Sometimes we contact you in connection with other initiatives related to that interest.

 If you are a candidate for the VCK Business Excellence Award, or if you participate in a project such as K2, the content of your application or project will be transferred to our computers and server.
 Both the computers and the server are secured to prevent unauthorised access.
 The juries will sign a confidentiality clause.
 The candidacy records for the Award are stored for 5 years.

 Your digital behaviour on our website and our newsletter will be monitored, stored and secured by the tools that are appointed to do so.

 What do we use personal information for?

 Information is used for the following purposes: